-- b) Any pupils who are working significantly below the expected standard for their age in this case below their key stage- will be placed on the SEN register and the pre key stage standards will be used for planning and assessment - c) Once a pupil has been identified as having a SEN they will be monitored by the SENCo and class teacher in order to gage their level of need and to identify any specific difficulties - d) The child's class teacher will take steps to ensure they provide differentiated learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - e) SEN pupils will follow the same curriculum as their peers - f) All SEN pupils will have an Assess Plan Do Review Plan with SMART targets to be worked on by the child with the support of the class teacher and support staff - g) The SENCO will be consulted as needed for support and advice and the pupil will be then observed at regular intervals - h) Parents will be kept informed by the class teacher regarding their pupil's development and the circumstances under which they are being monitored.
-Parents are encouraged to share information and knowledge with the school - i) Progress will be tracked and reviewed half termly and concerns regarding a child's progress will be discussed by the teacher during parent's evenings or via a meeting with the class teacher/SENCo
+- In the first instance, through discussion between teachers and the SENCO, an Initial Record of Concern form will be completed. - Any pupils who are working significantly below the expected standard for their age - in this case below their key stage - will be placed on the SEN register and the pre-key stage standards will be used for planning and assessment - Once a pupil has been identified as having SEND they will be monitored by the SENCO and class teacher in order to gauge their level of need and to identify any specific difficulties. - The child's class teacher will take steps to ensure they provide adapted learning opportunities that will aid the pupil's academic progression and enable the teacher to better understand the provision and teaching style that needs to be applied. - SEND pupils will follow the same curriculum as their peers. - Some SEND pupils work in a nurture group led by the SENCO to develop their Literacy and Numeracy skills alongside other specific needs. - SEND pupils whose needs require SMART targets which are reviewed and updated termly, will have an Assess Plan Do Review (APDR).
+These will be worked on by the child with the support of the class teacher and support staff. - Pupils who have a specific need e.g. dyslexia or autism; and who have no other need will be added to the specific needs register.
+The needs of these children and strategies to support their progress will be written on a one-page profile, which is reviewed termly.
+These pupils do not require an APDR. - The SENCO will be consulted as needed for support and advice and the pupil will be then observed at regular intervals. - Parents will be kept informed by the class teacher regarding their pupil's development and the circumstances under which they are being monitored.
+Parents are encouraged to share information and knowledge with the school. - Progress will be tracked and reviewed termly and concerns regarding a child's progress will be discussed by the teacher during parent's evenings or via a meeting with the class teacher and SENCO.

-SEN Support
+SEND Support

-Where it is determined that a pupil has SEN needs, parents will receive a copy of the child's Assess Plan Do Review plan and the pupil will be added to the SEN register.
+Where it is determined that a pupil has SEND needs, parents will receive a copy of the child's Assess Plan Do Review plan and the pupil will be added to the SEND register.
 The aim of formally identifying a pupil with SEND is to help the school ensure that effective provision is put in place and so remove barriers to learning.
 The support provided consists of a four-part process:

 - Assess

 - Plan

-- Do
+- Dο

 - Review